 Participants meet for approximately 2 hours, once a week in a supportive, discussion-based small group setting with daily home practices and assignments on their own.
 This unique course’s foundation relies on meditation as a means to being in better relation to stress and learning new ways to deal more skillfully when difficulty arises in our lives.
 Around the 6th week, there is a day-long, (approximately 6 hours) silent retreat to give participants the chance to deepen the experience of mindfulness and meditation.

-Week 7: Strengthening your practice.
+Week 7: Strengthening your practice with self-compassion.